Friday, September 16, 2016

 Enter Andrew M. Davis.
 In his book An Approach to Extended Memorization of Scripture, he gives tips for perseverance rather than mind tricks.
 With his system you choose a passage and decide how many days it will take to memorize it.
 (I chose Psalm 103 and scheduled in five minutes a day for 30 days.)
 You begin the first day reciting the first verse 20 times.
 The second day you recite it ten times and then add the next verse.
 So simple!

-I have to admit I hit a wall by verse 16 (of 22) so I spent an extra week on those initial verses before going on to the final ones.
+I admit I hit a wall by verse 16 (of 22) so I spent an extra week on those initial verses before going on to the final ones.
 I'm still a bit shaky with the last six verses but I'm in phase two of the passage, which is to say the whole thing out loud for the next 20 days.
 I'm confident I will have it well in hand by the end of the month.

 Like a good meal, a good workout, or a good book, Bible memorization leaves you feeling fortified, energized and satisfied.
 I knew it would be work, but I didn't realize how rewarding it would be.